teddybear082/Godot_XR_Networking-Plus-Game/README.md

 **Bullet Time**
 On and off by pressing the Y button on your right controller.
 On its own, if you do not end it yourself, bullet time only lasts for a second or two.

-Select options in menus with your right controller and then press trigger

-Sprint (toggle) by clicking left thumbstick

 **Jump**